mongodb/docs-realm/source/includes/rql.rst

       - :ref:`Filter Data - Swift SDK <ios-client-query-engine>`

-      .. note:: Swift SDK does not support Realm Query Langauge
+      .. note:: Swift SDK does not support Realm Query Language

          The Swift SDK does not support querying with Realm Query Language.
          You can instead use NSPredicate to query Realm.